Ideal Social Gas: Emergent Thermodynamic Observables in an Effective Model of Social Dynamics: Introduction

 Departing from that previous work, here we are interested in making some assumptions that allow us to obtain an initial model that, even if simple, allows us to describe general features of social systems.
 This reasoning is presented in Section \ref{Gases}, where the partition function is introduced along with the workhorse model of the rest of this article: particles with mass functions that are quadratic with respect to its position.

-The results thus obtained allow us to obtain quantities that describe social behavior at large.
+The resulting statistical description allows the introduction of collective observables characterizing the macroscopic behavior of the social system.
 To achieve this, the equation of state in terms of the partition function is introduced in Section \ref{Thermodynamics}.
 This is motivated by reinterpreting the thermodynamical variables that describe gases now in the context of social phenomena.

 In Section \ref{Discussion}, we reflect on the consequences of the analogous model presented here.
 This helps us to further explain how the results coherently describe social phenomena in terms of relations among macroscopic (social) variables.
 Finally, the concluding remarks and some prospective work are given in Section \ref{Conclusions}.